FaithTong/UnityShaderLabTutorial/README.md

 **WHAT IS THIS?**

-This repository contain all shader files and textures that mentioned in my book.
+This repository contains all shader files and textures that mentioned in my book.

 **HOW TO USE?**